wichtounet/wichtounet.github.io/posts/2017/10/deep-learning-library-10-fast-neural-network-library.rst

 is not bad, but can still be improved.

 A few information on how to compile.
-You can install directly the dll library on your computer with :code:`sudo make install_headers` in a checked-out dll folder.
+You can install directly the dll library on your computer with `sudo make install_headers` in a checked-out dll folder.
 Then, you can simply compile your file with::

     clang++ -std=c++14 file.cpp